ul-gaul/rocket-controller/doc/Makefile.md

 and document the currently used Makefile for the rocket_controller project a bit further in this document.

+Also worth noting is how make reads a makefile.
+This process is explained in more details in the documentation, but here's a basic explanation:

+1- The makefile and included makefiles are parsed, variables, their values,
+	implicit and explicit rules are internalized and a dependency graph is built.
+2- make uses this data to determine which targets need to be updated and runs
+	the necessary recipes to update them.

 ## Why are we using Makefiles?

 So for some readers this may seem like a lot of work.
 After all, why not use